-General Provisions Relating to Series 2019A Bond Insurance Policy
+General Provisions Relating to Series 2019B Bond Insurance

-So long as any Insured Series 2019A Bonds remain outstanding and the Series 2019A Bond Insurer has not defaulted under the 2019A Bond Insurance Policy (and subject to any amounts owed to the Series 2019A Bond Insurer directly or by right of subrogation), the provisions of the Trust Agreement relating to bond insurance will govern, notwithstanding anything to the contrary set forth in the Trust Agreement, or individually in the appropriate provisions:
+So long as any Series 2019B Insured Bonds remain outstanding and the Series 2019B Bond Insurer will not have defaulted under the Series 2019B Bond Insurance Policy (and subject to any amounts owed to the Series 2019B Bond Insurer directly or by right of subrogation), the provisions listed here will govern, notwithstanding anything to the contrary set forth in the Trust Agreement, or individually in any appropriate sections:

-The Series 2019A Bond Insurer will be deemed to be the sole holder of the Insured Series (a) 2019A Bonds for the purpose of exercising any voting right or privilege or giving any consent or direction or taking any other action that the holders of the Insured Series 2019A Bonds are entitled to take pursuant to the Section or Article of the Trust Agreement pertaining to (i) defaults and remedies and (ii) the duties and obligations of the Trustee.
-In furtherance thereof and as a term of the Trust Agreement and each Series 2019A Bond, the Trustee and each Bondholder appoint the Series 2019A Bond Insurer as their agent and attorney-in-fact and agree that the Series 2019A Bond Insurer may at any time during the continuation of any proceeding by or against the Authority or City under the United States Bankruptcy Code or any other applicable bankruptcy, insolvency, receivership, rehabilitation or similar law (an "Insolvency Proceeding") direct all matters relating to such Insolvency Proceeding, including without limitation, (A) all matters relating to any claim or enforcement proceeding in connection with an Insolvency Proceeding (a "Claim"), (B) the direction of any appeal of any order relating to any Claim, (C) the posting of any surety, supersedeas or performance bond pending any such appeal, and (D) the right to vote to accept or reject any plan of adjustment.
-In addition, the Trustee and each Bondholder delegate and assign to the Series 2019A Bond Insurer, to the fullest extent permitted by law, the rights of the Trustee and each Bondholder in the conduct of any Insolvency Proceeding, including, without limitation, all rights of any party to an adversary proceeding or action with respect to any court order issued in connection with any such Insolvency Proceeding.
-Remedies granted to the Bondholders expressly include mandamus.
+The Series 2019B Bond Insurer will be deemed to be the sole holder of the Series (a) 2019B Insured Bonds for the purpose of exercising any voting right or privilege or giving any consent or direction or taking any other action that the holders of the Series 2019B Insured Bonds are entitled to take pursuant to the provisions of the Trust Agreement relating to Events of Default and Remedies of Bondholders and the Trustee.
+In furtherance thereof and as a term of the Trust Agreement and each Series 2019B Bond, the Trustee and each Bondholder appoint the Series 2019B Bond Insurer as their agent and attorney-in-fact and agree that the Series 2019B Bond Insurer may at any time during the continuation of any proceeding by or against the Authority or City under the United States Bankruptcy Code or any other applicable bankruptcy, insolvency, receivership, rehabilitation or similar law (an "Insolvency Proceeding" for purposes of the Trust Agreement) direct all matters relating to such Insolvency Proceeding, including without limitation, (A) all matters relating to any claim or enforcement proceeding in connection with an Insolvency Proceeding (a "Claim" for purposes of the Trust Agreement), (B) the direction of any appeal of any order relating to any Claim, (C) the posting of any surety, supersedeas or performance bond pending any such appeal, and (D) the right to vote to accept or reject any plan of adjustment.
+In addition, the Trustee and each Bondholder delegate and assign to the Series 2019B Bond Insurer, to the fullest extent permitted by law, the rights of the Trustee and each Bondholder in the conduct of any Insolvency Proceeding, including, without limitation, all rights of any party to an adversary proceeding or action with respect to any court order issued in connection with any such Insolvency Proceeding.
+Remedies granted to the Bondholders will expressly include mandamus.

-(b) The Insured Series 2019A Bonds will not be accelerated without the consent of the Series 2019A Bond Insurer and in the event the maturity of the Insured Series 2019A Bonds is accelerated, the Series 2019A Bond Insurer may elect, in its sole discretion, to pay accelerated principal, and interest accrued on such principal, to the date of acceleration (to the extent unpaid by the Authority) and the Trustee will be required to accept such amounts.
-Upon payment of such accelerated principal and interest accrued to the acceleration date as provided above, the Series 2019A Bond Insurer's obligations under the Series 2019A Bond Insurance Policy with respect to such Insured Series 2019A Bonds will be fully discharged.
+(b) The Series 2019B Insured Bonds will not be accelerated without the consent of the Series 2019B Bond Insurer and in the event the maturity of the Series 2019B Insured Bonds is accelerated, the Series 2019B Bond Insurer may elect, in its sole discretion, to pay accelerated principal, and interest accrued on such principal, to the date of acceleration (to the extent unpaid by the Authority) and the Trustee will be required to accept such amounts.
+Upon payment of such accelerated principal and interest accrued to the acceleration date as provided above, the Series 2019B Bond Insurer's obligations under the Series 2019B Bond Insurance Policy with respect to such Series 2019B Insured Bonds will be fully discharged.

-(c) No grace period for a covenant default will exceed more than 60 days, without the prior written consent of the Series 2019A Bond Insurer.
+(c) No grace period for a covenant default will exceed more than 60 days, without the prior written consent of the Series 2019B Bond Insurer.
 No grace period will be permitted for payment defaults.

-(d) The exercise of any provision of the Trust Agreement which permits the purchase of Insured Series 2019A Bonds in lieu of redemption will require the prior written approval of the Series 2019A Bond Insurer if any Series 2019A Bond so purchased is not cancelled upon purchase.
+(d) The exercise of any provision of the Trust Agreement which permits the purchase of Series 2019B Insured Bonds in lieu of redemption will require the prior written approval of the Series 2019B Bond Insurer if any Series 2019B Bond so purchased is not cancelled upon purchase.